eMedicine Specialties > Otolaryngology and Facial Plastic Surgery > Reconstructive Surgery

 Follow-up

-Upon discharge from the hospital, the patient is continued on one aspirin each day unless contraindicated.
+It is not our practice to routinely discharge patients on anticoagulation.
 The first postoperative visit generally occurs 1-2 weeks after release from the hospital.
 Flap and skin graft viability are assessed.
 Any remaining sutures are removed.
 If not already initiated preoperatively or as an inpatient, physical therapy is instituted to restore ankle function when the donor site has healed.
 The recipient site is evaluated for complications.
 Removal of the feeding tube and/or tracheotomy tube, if still present, is considered.
-The patient is also evaluated by a speech pathologist, physical therapist, and other specialists, as required.
+A speech pathologist, physical therapist, and other specialists also evaluate the patient, as needed.
 Patients generally resume an oral diet approximately 2-3 weeks following discharge if no complications arise.
 Continuing dental/oral surgery evaluation and management allows for placement of dentures or implants at an appropriate time.

 Complications